Bhaskers-Blu-Org2/AMLDataPrepDocs/README.md

 # Azure Machine Learning Data Prep SDK

+Note: We will no longer be maintaining public facing release notes and notebook samples for azureml-dataprep regularly.

 You will find in this repo:
 - [How-To Guide Notebooks](how-to-guides) for more in-depth feature examples.
 - [Case Study Notebooks](case-studies/new-york-taxi) that show in-depth scenario examples of features.